 As the world waits to learn more about Omicron, the latest SARS-CoV-2 variant, the Botswana-based researcher who produced the first genetic sequence of the virus spoke about the importance of ramping up sequencing and vaccination in Africa, and of lifting travel bans against African nations.

-You’re listening to a press conference from the Harvard School of Public Health with Rebecca Weintraub, director of vaccine delivery at Ariadne Labs, Mansi … Continue reading “Coronavirus (COVID-19): Press Conference with Rebecca Weintraub, Mansi Kansal, and John Brownstein, 06/10/21”
+You’re listening to a press conference from the Harvard T.H.
+Chan School of Public Health with Stephen Kissler, research fellow in the Department of … Continue reading “Coronavirus (COVID-19) Press Conference with Stephen Kissler, 12/07/21”